brianSalk/rotten-tomatoes-scraper/README.md

 Retrieves the *N* most recent movies that were rated on Rotton Tomatoes. \
 After it has found the titles of the movies, it scrapes reviews. \
 reveiws are calculated by counting the number of stars the are either full, half, or empty. \
-lastly, it will produce a 2D python list where reviews[i][0] is the text of the ith review and reviews[i][1] is the numeric rating of the ith review.
+lastly, it will produce a 2D python list where reviews[i][0] is the text of the ith review and reviews[i][1] is the numeric rating of the ith review. \
+The list is stored as a picked python object in the file of your chosing.